felixfan/felixfan.github.io/softwares/index.md

 ***

-#### **IPGWAS**: Integrated Pipeline for Genome-Wide Association Studies
+#### IPGWAS: Integrated Pipeline for Genome-Wide Association Studies

 IPGWAS was developed to facilitate the identification of the rational thresholds in QC of GWAS datasets, association analysis, Manhattan plot, quantile-quantile (QQ) plot, and format conversion for genetic analyses, such as meta-analysis, genotype phasing, and imputation.
 IPGWAS is a multiplatform application written in Perl with a graphical user interface (GUI).

 IPGWAS is available at [sourceforge](http://sourceforge.net/projects/ipgwas/).

-Fan YH, Song YQ.IPGWAS: an integrated pipeline for rational quality control and association analysis of genome-wide genetic studies.
+Citation: Fan YH, Song YQ.IPGWAS: an integrated pipeline for rational quality control and association analysis of genome-wide genetic studies.
 Biochem Biophys Res Commun.
 2012 Jun 8;422(3):363-8.
 [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/22564732).

 ***